Zixin-Tang/Zixin-Tang.github.io/_pages/about.md

 </p>

 + Embodied control via LLMs: Long-horizon Bimanual Manipulation.
-I am working on designed a LLM-based control algorithm for long-horizon bimanual manipulation.
+I am working on designing a LLM-based control algorithm for long-horizon bimanual manipulation.
 The bimanual platform used is [ALOHA](https://tonyzhaozh.github.io/aloha/) designed by Stanford.
 (Below is a demo video to show a long-horizon task and its corresponding substeps)

 <p align="center">